Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

 More On PPP Forgiveness

 PPP EZ vs. regular, Schedule A, etc. — it’s enough to give you a headache.
 We know this process is more complicated than it ought to be.
-Unfortunately, the current legal state of play requires businesses to navigate a complex web of considerations when trying to get a PPP loan forgiven by the SBA.
+The expansion of eligibility for using the relatively simple 3508S form has made things easier for those who have borrowed less than $150K.
+However, businesses must still navigate a complex web of considerations when trying to get a PPP loan forgiven by the SBA.

 For more on getting your PPP loan forgiven, read our PPP forgiveness guide.
 You should also check out our COVID-19 hub, as it gives you a base from which to explore all our content related to guiding your business through this pandemic.

-We’re always here to help, so don’t hesitate to leave us a comment if you have any questions about COVID-19 business relief, PPP loan forgiveness, or anything else relating to the challenging times we find ourselves in.
+We’re always here to help, so don’t hesitate to leave us a comment if you have any questions about COVID-19 business relief, PPP loan forgiveness, or anything else relating to the challenging times we continue to face.